 Experts in the field will look into emerging challenges in a diverse range of sectors and topics:

-- Revised process safety international standard IEC61511 including the new Offshore Safety Directive
+- What’s new in the revised process safety international standard IEC61511

 - Case study: Hydro-power flood gate control.
 Design parameters and how they were developed

 The 9 December 2015 afternoon workshop will address the need for end-users to fully understand the implications of the parameters that underpin proof testing and proof test procedures.

 What past delegates say:

 "Good learning how different industries are tackling this topic."

 "Wide range of industries covered, interesting presentations."